 A great place to start is to read feeds from blogs in your field, or to use Google Alerts to search for news about specific topics.
 But however you choose to stay informed, find a way and be regular about it because without putting new ideas into your mind, you simply won't have new ideas to draw from when it's time to write fresh content for your own audience.

-So that’s it – 3 Time Saving Tips for Creating Killer Content!
+So that's it – 3 tips for creating killer content!
 Have a schedule, get your topics ready to go ahead of time, and keep reading in your field if you want to be ready to create killer content at the snap of your fingers.
 If you would like to learn how to create content that your followers would love to share visit my blog post on 15 content ideas that your followers will love to share!

 Which one is hardest for you to commit to?
 Leave a comment below – I'd love to hear!